A first analysis of the ensemble of local maxima of maximal center gauge: Methods and Formalism

-The gauge functional~(\ref{GaugeFunctR}) has a huge number of local maxima and it is practically impossible to find the absolute maximum.
-The numeric maximization of the gauge functional suffers from a severe problem as was shown by Bornyakov, Komarov, and Polikarpov (BKP) in ref.~\cite{Bornyakov_2001} with simulated annealing: The largest maxima of the functional underestimate the density of vortices and therefore also the string tension.
-Since there are only relatively few of these maxima it is rather tiresome to find them by simulated annealing.
+To find the absolute maximum of the gauge functional~(\ref{GaugeFunctR}) is an NP-hard problem, hence it is practically impossible to find the absolute maximum.
+Moreover, the local numeric maximization of the gauge functional suffers from a severe problem as was discussed first by Engelhardt and Reinhardt~\cite{Engelhardt:1999xw} in the continuum and then numerically by Kovacs and Tomboulis~\cite{kovacs:1998xm} and by Bornyakov, Komarov and Polikarpov~\cite{Bornyakov_2001} with simulated annealing: The largest maxima of the functional underestimate the density of vortices $\varrho_\text{vort}$.
+For smooth vortex surfaces the vortex density gives an upper limit for the string tension~\cite{Rudolf_Golubich_93027173}

+Hence, a reduced vortex density comes with a reduced string tension for smooth vortex surfaces.
+We describe now a direct method to obtain the false local maxima, showing the origin of this problem.

-Random gauge copies are usually determined by random gauge matrices $g(x)$ with a homogeneous density on the SU(2) group manifold, as produced by the Box-Muller method~\cite{BoxMuller}.
-One can get directly to consecutively increasing local maxima of the gauge functional by a bias in these random gauge transformations by restricting the gauge transformation to the hemisphere of SU(2)$\cong\mathbb S^3$ with positive trace.
-In the two diagrams in Fig.~\ref{fig:biasedgauge} we show the maximizing histories for two independently created field configurations (out of 200) and for ten of their random gauge copies.
-For each of these 20 field configurations we perform 100 times the following two steps: First, we maximize the functional by gradient climb.
+Random gauge copies are usually determined by random gauge matrices $g(x)$ with a homogeneous density on the SU(2)$\cong\mathbb S^3$ group manifold, as produced by the Box-Muller method~\cite{BoxMuller}.
+One can directly produce consecutively increasing local maxima of the gauge functional using a bias in the random gauge transformations by restricting them to the trivial sector of the residual $Z(N)$ gauge group which the maximal center gauge condition~(\ref{GaugeFunctR}) leaves free.
+For $N=2$ we have to choose random gauge matrices with positive trace.
+In the two diagrams in Fig.~\ref{fig:biasedgauge}, we show the maximizing histories for two independently created field configurations (out of 200) and for ten of their random gauge copies.
+For each of these 20 field configurations we perform 100 times the following two steps: First, we maximize the functional by gradient ascent.
 Secondly, we apply the biased random gauge transformations.
-For center projected field configurations of sufficient large lattice size already one configuration can result in reasonable values of Creutz-ratios
+For center projected field configurations of sufficient large lattice size already one configuration can reasonable estimate the string tension $\sigma$ from Creutz-ratios